Proposal & RFP Services

 We write to scoring rubrics, not to impress

-Government and private RFPs score proposals against defined criteria.
+Government and commercial RFPs score proposals against defined criteria.
 We read the evaluation matrix before writing a word.
 Every section is structured to score, not to read well in the abstract.

 02